candremav/Data-Classes/README.md

-# Data Classes taugth in Graduate, Undergraduat and MBA Courses
+# Data Classes taugth in Graduate, Undergraduate and MBA Courses

 Each class cover an special topic in Data Science